 Christmas Wining & Dining

 If there’s one place you must pay a visit to, it’s Ocean House.
-This magnificent hotel in Watch Hill oozes in history and elegance and this Christmas they have outdone themselves again with the return of the fantastic Fondue Village.
+This magnificent hotel in Watch Hill oozes in history and elegance and this Christmas they have outdone themselves again with the return of the fantastic Gondola Village.
 This private dining for 4-6 guests in beautiful restored vintage ski gondolas screams Alpine luxury.
-Their winter après ski menu is available from 27-Nov-20 through to 31-Mar-21 and consists of four courses and a selection of the finest champagne!
+Their winter après ski menu consists of four courses and a selection of the finest champagne!

-It’s on the pricier side ($100 per person) but what do you expect when you also have your very own server and an evening of unforgettable memories!
+It’s on the pricier side but what do you expect when you also have your very own server and an evening of unforgettable memories?
 I’m not missing out on this extra special Christmas treat so I’ve already booked a gondola for the beginning of December and I cannot wait to get dressed up and have a wonderful evening with my partner and friends!

 If you are in the city, check out ‘Rooftop At The Providence’ in the center of downtown where you can enjoy the city lights, with a bite to eat and a cocktail or three in front of their roaring fire pits!
 I’ve heard their seafood is incredible!